lockss/lockss-rtd-portal/docs/software/turtles/configuration.rst

    :Required: no
    :Default: ``plugins/src``

-   The path to the plugins' source code, relative to the root of the project (``plugins/src`` by default).
+   The path to the plugins' unit tests.
+A relative path is understood to be relative to the :term:`plugin set definition` file.
+Optional (``src/main/java`` by default).

 ``test``
    :Type: string
    :Required: no
    :Default: ``plugins/test/src``

-   The path to the plugins' unit tests, relative to the root of the project (``plugins/test/src`` by default).
+   The path to the plugins' unit tests.
+A relative path is understood to be relative to the :term:`plugin set definition` file.
+Optional (``plugins/test/src`` by default).

 ---------------------------------------
 Plugin Set Catalog Definition Reference